-- 1. Stormwater considered leachate is kept within the active cell and managed as leachate; - Clean stormwater coming from adjoining land is intercepted by a well-vegetated drainage channel and directed into Rocklow Creek.
+- 1. Stormwater considered leachate is kept within the active cell and managed as leachate; - 2.
+Stormwater coming from adjoining land is intercepted by a well-vegetated drainage channel and directed into Rocklow Creek.
 Other clean surface water is diverted away from the active landfill towards the table drain to the east of site and directly to the culvert under the road and discharges offsite.
-This drainage channel is well vegetated; and

-3. Dirty stormwater is diverted away from active filling areas.
+This drainage channel is well vegetated.
+Stormwater is diverted away from active filling areas.
 Well-vegetated drainage channels direct this water to either of the two sedimentation ponds.
 Overflow from sedimentation pond one is diverted into the western diversion drain.